Introducing our NEWEST Heirloom lamp!

-The early to mid-twentieth century was a remarkable era of innovation, craftsmanship, and elegance, evident in many areas, but especially within the American family home.
-U.S. manufacturers designed everyday products like coffeemakers, radios, toasters, and even Thermos bottles, with a timeless beauty.
-They built their products to last.
-The concept of "planned obsolescence" didn't yet exist.
+The early to mid-twentieth century was a remarkable era of innovation, craftsmanship, and elegance, especially within the American family home.
+U.S. manufacturers designed household products like coffeemakers, radios, toasters, even Thermos bottles, with timeless beauty, and built them to last.
+"Planned obsolescence" didn't exist yet.

-This incredible quality and styling is exactly what makes these common, everyday, household products the perfect "canvas" upon which to create new and functional works of art - what we call, Workart.
+That quality and styling is exactly what makes these common, everyday, household products a perfect "canvas" upon which to create new and functional works of art.
+We call it Workart.

 The concept is simple.
 The process is not.

-After researching a product's history, we completely disassemble, clean, and restore each component.
-We decommission any parts that can't be used in a modern lamp (like heating elements, for example).
-We then develop a design plan for the finished work and integrate key features of the original into it, (an original brew strength knob may become a dimmer control - a toaster lever modified to function as an on/off switch).
-We complete the transformation by using only the finest materials available - no shortcuts, and no compromising.
-Each of our lamps has our maker's mark and unique serial number.
+We completely disassemble, clean, and restore each component of a product, and decommission any parts that can't be used in a modern lamp (like heating elements, for example).
+We then develop a design plan for the finished work and integrate key features of the original into it, (such as an original brew strength knob becoming a dimmer control).
+We use only the finest materials available - no shortcuts, and no compromising.
+Each of our lamps carries our maker's mark and a unique serial number.

 If you'd like to know more about our products and services, please . . .